Round 1 Deadline: January 19 // Round 2 Deadline: March 19. For more information about deadlines and timelines, visit the Apply page.

 3. M.F.A. in Illustration Practice Written Requirements

-Applicants should submit a written statement that includes:
+Applicants should submit a written statement (no longer than 500 words) that includes:

-- Discussion of your artwork that outlines your interest in graduate study.
+- A discussion of your artwork that outlines your interest in graduate study.

-- A description of your ideal project, something that would utilize your talents as a visual communicator and engage your thinking about illustration practice in new ways.
+- A description of a project that would utilize your talents as a visual communicator and engage your thinking about illustration practice in new ways.

 4. Two (2) Letters of Reference